-This release of the ESPRESSO pipeline (version 3.3.9) is very similar to previous release 3.3.0, and provides an updated EDPS workflow.
+This release of the ESPRESSO pipeline (version 3.3.12) is very similar to previous release 3.3.0, provides an updated EDPS workflow, and allow reduction of data with DPR.TYPE=STD,RV,OBJECT_FP.
 We remind the major improvements with respect to public release: 3.2.0.